 There are over 48,000 species of mites.
 They can be found in almost every corner of the world, surviving everywhere from tropical environments to arid ecosystems, even indoors alongside humans.

 Like ticks, mites are both arthropods and arachnids, but unlike ticks, not all mites are parasites.
-Some—like house dust mites—are scavengers, feeding off the dead skin and hair of humans.
+Some—like house dust mites—are scavengers, feeding off dead skin and hair.
 Some mites feed on mold and other plant-life.
 Some are symbiotic, living on the backs of insects like bees.
 And, yes, some are parasitic—like bird mites, rat mites and chiggers—which feed on the blood or skin of their hosts.

 You might be surprised to learn that the overwhelming majority of American homes have mites.
 The good news is that most mites are harmless to humans.
 However, there are in fact a few species that bite or pose other health risks to people.
 The extremely irritating skin condition scabies, for instance, is caused by an allergic reaction to the itch mite, which burrows into the skin of mammals to live and lay eggs.
 Mange is often the result of the same itch mite, along with another species, the Demodex mite (or eyelash mite), which infests the eyelashes of millions of people each year.
 The Demodex mite has also been linked to rosacea.